 Our ambition for FIEC Churches is that they become communities where every member is encouraged to grow as a follower of the Lord and use their life and gifts for His glory.

-Starting in September 2012, a number of FIEC churches and individuals will be helped by the launch of Partners in Training.
+Since September 2012, a number of FIEC churches and individuals have been helped by the launch of Partners in Training.
 This scheme will provide financial help for employing and mentoring new gospel workers.

 There has never been a clear 'route' into ministry for men and women from FIEC Churches, let alone a means of fellowship, networking and identity for those wishing to be trained for Independent church ministry.
 Now there is: it’s called The Hub Conference.